Vulvovaginal Atrophy is Common

 The proportion of women with self-reported vaginal dryness who found it very bothersome varied as well.
 For example, only 5.6% of women found it bothersome in the UK as compared with 26.4% of German women.

 Taking a holistic approach to vulvovaginal atrophy addresses the local vulvovaginal tissue atrophy, dryness, and irritation, and aims to optimize normal estrogen levels and metabolism in context of the stage of life that the woman is in, such as during the postpartum period or menopause.

 Vulvar cancer is rare.
 Only 0.7 per 100,000 women in the US are diagnosed with vulvar cancer annually based on 2014 data.
 But, it’s important to have a level of suspicion for vulvar cancer for women who present with vulvovaginal atrophy because the symptoms are similar.

 Risk Factors for Vulvar Cancer

-- A history of human papillomavirus (HPV)
+- Medical history of human papillomavirus (HPV)

 - A history of autoimmune disease.

-- A history of precancerous vulvar conditions.
+- Medical history of precancerous vulvar conditions.